-The resulting MIP stochastic problem has 15 price scenarios, 90 periods and, as a result, a probability tree with 1350 nodes.
-This problem contains 88,035 constraints, 129,879 variables, 16,043 of which are binary and 492,818 non-zero coefficients of the constraint matrix.
-The model was programmed in General Algebraic Modeling System (GAMS) [23] and solved with the solver CPLEX 9.0.
+The stochastic MIP problem has 15 price scenarios, 90 periods and, as a result, a probability tree with 1350 nodes.
+This problem contains 88,035 constraints, 129,879 variables, 16,043 of which are binary and 492,818 nonzero coefficients of the constraint matrix.
+The model was programmed in GAMS [2] and solved with the solver CPLEX 9.0.

-The efficient frontier obtained with the safety-first model is depicted by the solid line in Fig. 6.
+The efficient frontier obtained with the safety-first model is depicted by the solid line in Fig. 8.
 The solutions are labeled in capital letter, whereas the crosses (\times) are the VaR values with a confidence level of 0.9 for each optimal safety-first alternative.
-Contract portfolios above the efficient frontier have higher values in at least one of the two objectives: expected cost and risk measure, whereas there is no feasible solutions below the efficient frontier.
+Contract portfolios above the efficient frontier have higher values in at least one of the two objectives: expected cost and risk measure, whereas there are no feasible solutions below the efficient frontier.